oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

 Event Compression is the process of grouping (i.e., compressing) multiple correlated events into a smaller subset of actionable incidents.
 An Event Compression Analysis uses historical monitoring data from your environment to analyze the impact Event Compression Policies would have had on events that generated incidents over a selected time range in the past. **Note:** Please complete Task 10A before completing this task.

-1. Before publishing your policy that you created in Task 10A, we recommend testing it out using the Event Compression Analysis tool.
+1. Before publishing your policy that you created in Task 10A, test it out using the Event Compression Analysis tool.

      To test out the policy, first enable the policy using the toggle button.

      ![enable policy for testing](images/event-compression/new-policy-disable-button-highlighted.png " ")